Genetically modified runners

 As I rubbed the sunscreen in, it didn’t feel right.
 I rubbed and rubbed and after ten minutes little had soaked in.
 I rubbed more and a half hour later I gave up and took the below photo.sunscreen disaster

 I believe this product is paint.
-Someone has committed an outrageous mislabeling injustice.
-Of course I marched to the store and got my $1.50 back. sunscreen
+Someone has committed an outrageous mislabeling injustice. sunscreen

+I marched back to the store and got my $1.50 back.
 You should absolutely avoid this brand.
-It comes in a gallon can and has a very cheap-looking purple label
+The gallon can has a very cheap-looking purple label

-I am not ashamed of my ethnicity.
-I have no desire to be a ghost.
+I am not trying to be a ghost.
+I have no desire to do that.
 They are the lowest.
 They are creepy and scary.
 Why would I want to be a ghost?

 Urban vs. rural running

-I can get an excellent workout by racing to beat traffic lights, especially if the lights are set to a fairly slow traffic flow.
+I get an excellent workout by racing to beat traffic lights, especially if the lights are set to a fairly slow traffic flow.
 Sometimes I can go several blocks at a hard pace before I get stopped.

-And there’s more cross-training – imagine playing dodge ball, but instead of harmless nerf balls, you’re dodging hordes of shoppers and downtown office workers.
+And there’s more cross-training—imagine playing dodge ball, but instead of harmless nerf balls, you’re dodging hordes of shoppers and downtown office workers.
 What a challenge to keep up a brisk, collision-free pace.downtown dodgeball

 I’m amazed how many times I’ve slowed down because I lost my motivation to push the pace, and just then I come across an abandoned homeless encampment.downtown garbage Suddenly I have no problem kicking it into high gear to escape the stench, and for some reason, this “runner’s high” lasts for several blocks.
 To the homeless, I say, “Thanks for the boost.”

 I’m a fan of history, and opportunities abound for higher learning.
-Just today I stopped at a statue and picked up some information that I’m sure will help me if I ever appear on Jeopardy.downtown statue
+Just today I stopped at a statue and picked up information that I’m sure will help me if I ever appear on Jeopardy.downtown statue

 Running Doldrums of July